 “We had cows, we had chickens, we had,” Grosvenor began.

-“You had pigs,” Ringgenberg.
+“You had pigs,” Ringgenberg said.
 “I hated the pigs.”

 “We grew corn, oats and soybeans,” Grosvenor finished.